anyproto/docs/migrating/notion/fundamentaldifferences.md

  # Architecture and Fundamentals
 Are you now ready to move your workflow over to Anytype?
 Sounds great... but there are a few things that you&#39;ll need to understand first.

 Notion and Anytype operate based on two different architectures.
-This might sound scary, but once you grasp it, you&#39;ll be able to use Anytype like you use Notion right now in no time.
+This might sound just a bit unnerving, but once you grasp it, you&#39;ll be able to use Anytype just like you use Notion right now in no time.
 Read on to find out more.

  # The Page Canvas and Blocks
 If you&#39;ve used Notion and its Pages and Blocks, you&#39;ll have no difficulty in understanding Anytype&#39;s equivalent, which is its Object Canvas and Blocks.